civicrm/civicrm-dev-docs/docs/extensions/civix.md

 To make a new search based on an existing search first determine the name of the original search class within the `civicrm/CRM/Contact/Form/Search/Custom` directory of CiviCRM source tree.
-Then run the "generate:search" command from within your module directory.
+Then run the `generate:search` command from within your module directory.

 For example, the zipcode search is in the class